afranco2355/nyc-bus-speed-analysis/README.md

 **Camera enforcement improved speeds but did not reverse the long term decline.**
 The MTA began automated bus lane camera enforcement in 2019, and Hayden AI deployed its ABLE camera systems on MTA buses starting in 2022.
-Analysis of the B44 route in Brooklyn — one of the first enforcement corridors — shows speeds tracking the citywide decline despite enforcement, suggesting broader congestion trends offset the gains from camera enforcement at the route level.
+Analysis of the B44 route in Brooklyn, one of the first enforcement corridors, shows speeds tracking the citywide decline despite enforcement, suggesting broader congestion trends offset the gains from camera enforcement at the route level.